Speeding in a Construction Zone

 Automated traffic control systems (photo enforced) are now present in many construction and maintenance speed zones throughout Illinois.
 Tickets issued by these systems are sent by mail and include a photograph of the driver.
 The State must follow specific requirements in establishing these zones, use of the photo equipment and the issuance of these violations.
 An experienced traffic attorney may be able to defend you against the ticket based on these legal requirements.Contact Our Speeding Ticket Defense Attorneys

-Because tickets for speeding in a construction zone can be costly and result in a driver’s license suspension, hiring an Illinois traffic attorney is highly recommended.
+Because tickets for speeding in a construction zone can be costly and ultimately result in a driver’s license suspension, hiring an Illinois traffic attorney is highly recommended.
 Contact the lawyers at The Davis Law Group, P.C. if you have received a construction zone traffic ticket.
-We regularly defend our clients throughout Cook County, Lake County and DuPage County.
+We defend clients throughout Illinois including Cook County, Lake County and DuPage County.
+Contact our speeding ticket attorneys today to discuss your case.